 This recent uptick in movie star tone deafness has reminded me of something else.
-Something hilarious.
-Something that won’t make you blackout angry, mainly because it happened so long ago that it’s basically a fairy tale.
 A legend from a time before Kardashians, a myth about a world without iPhones and ring lights.
-A simpler era, when you had to actually pay a camera crew and a production team to print tapes of your thirst videos, and fans had to mail order them from the back of Soap Opera Digest.
+A simpler era, when you had to actually pay a camera crew and a production team to print tape of your thirst videos, and fans had to mail order them from the back of Soap Opera Digest.

 That’s right.
 I’m talking about Welcome to My Home, the original influencer video, released in 1987 by soap star Brenda Dickson.

-Pop some popcorn and take this in while you can, because my girl B.D. is incredibly good at getting the bootlegs removed.
+Pop some popcorn and take this in while you can, because my girl B.D. is incredibly good at getting the bootlegs removed from YouTube.

 (And incidentally, if you’re one of the people who’s been hoarding T.P., please stop already.
 If you’re truly that worried about running out of it, I’ve got an unfinished paperback copy of The Goldfinch I can send you.)